enedaveed/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script is used to create a directory
+This is a script that creates a directory